Apr 10, 2021

 pag.
 32.

-In 1793 the Bernese authorities heard nothing more from Vienna.
+In 1793, the Bernese authorities heard nothing more from Vienna.
 On 23 December 1793, the Waisengericht decided that the organizers of the concert planned by Himmelbauer should be lent two stoves for cheap rent until the inheritance would be liquidated.
-The Bernese court also pointed out that the silence of the heirs is doing harm to the interest of the creditors, because, if the liquidation would not take place soon, the rent for Himmelbauer's chamber would have to be paid, and eventually the musical instruments could be damaged.
+The Bernese court also pointed out that the silence of the heirs was doing harm to the interest of the creditors, because, if the liquidation would not take place soon, the rent for Himmelbauer's chamber would have to be paid, and eventually the musical instruments could be damaged.

 [Montag d: 23ten Christmonat 1793.]